Beyonce-Themed Baby Shower Sets The Bar High For Office Parties

 "We didn't spend that much!"
 Andreu wrote in a reply to her tweet, once people started noticing and wondering if they could throw their own Bey-Bey shower.
 "Backdrop is a table cloth over a wooden palette we had, and we printed all the signs ourselves!"

-Being a resourceful graphic designer, Andreu recognised an opportunity in her internet fame.
-She's now selling downloads of her Beyoncé signs for $10 (£7.50) on Etsy.
+Being a resourceful graphic designer, Andreu recognized an opportunity in her internet fame.
+She's now selling downloads of her Beyoncé signs for $10 on Etsy.

 Advertisement